-- To safeguard and promote the welfare of children - To act in the best interests of the trust - To discharge their duties reasonably and according to the law - To recognise the ethical standards governing teaching, education support and finance c.
-General professional conduct whilst working in or visiting an educational setting
+- To safeguard and promote the welfare of children - To act in the best interests of the trust - To discharge their duties reasonably and according to the law - To recognise the ethical standards governing teaching, education support and finance.

 This document provides staff with clear guidance on the expectations the trust has for those who work in an academy or across the trust.
 This document has been developed from the following: